lorenmh/day2data/README.md

 User will be able to make each record private / public, (private default)
 ###ChoiceSet
 Add a ChoiceSet with ChoiceData and a Choice table (with res\_ids), where only one of a certain set of choices can be selected.
 Ex: 'Green', 'Yellow', 'Red'.
 A person could record which color of stoplight they encounter while driving (stupid example, but it gets the point across).
 This would allow data to be displayed in pie charts.

+#update 11/23
+move partials over to directives:
+*login form
+*user status
+*menu
+*navbar

+  start thinking of how to put together a d3 / chart directive